janbernloehr/janbernloehr.github.io/_posts/2017-06-10-ros-windows.md

 ---
 {% include JB/setup %}

-The [Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/de-de/commandline/wsl/faq) is a compatibility layer which allows to run a whole bunch of linux binaries on natively Windows 10.
-With the advent of the Windows 10 Creators Update in March 2017, the WSL was heavily updated and now is able to run ROS v1.
-The only caveat is that in the currently released version of the ros_comm package there is a [bug](https://github.com/ros/ros_comm/pull/1050) which needs manual patching until the fix is included in an official release.
+The [Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/de-de/commandline/wsl/faq) is a compatibility layer which allows to run a whole bunch of linux binaries natively on Windows 10.
+With the advent of the Windows 10 Creators Update in March 2017, the WSL was heavily updated and now is able to run ROS lunar.
+There is just one caveat: In the currently released version (1.13) of [ros_comm](https://github.com/ros/ros_comm) there is a [bug](https://github.com/ros/ros_comm/pull/1050) which needs manual patching until the fix is included in an official release.

 In this blogpost I will show you how to install WSL, setup ROS, and how to apply the patch to ros_comm in an overlay workspace to get started.